Home 9 Cheetah 9 Asiatic Cheetah

 History

-The Asiatic cheetah is generally believed to have separated from African cheetahs somewhere between 32,000 and 67,000 years ago.
+The Asiatic cheetah is generally believed to have separated from African cheetahs between 32,000 and 67,000 years ago.

 More recent research places the separation at 5,000 years ago.
 At one time, cheetahs were tamed and trained to hunt.